 Effluent monitoring results obtained during the previous six (6) month(s) shall be summarized and reported on a Discharge Monitoring Report Form.
 If the permit requires whole effluent toxicity (WET) (biomonitoring) testing, WET test results must be reported on the most recent version of EPA Region 8 Guidance for Whole Effluent Reporting.
-Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the Signatory Requirements (see Part II.A.11.), and submitted to the state water pollution control agency at the following addresses postmarked no later than the 28th day of the month following the completed reporting period.
-The first report is due on July 28, 2009.
+Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the Signatory Requirements (see Part II.A.11.), and submitted to the state water pollution control agency at the following address.
+The reports must be received by the agency no later than the 28th day of the month following the completed reporting period.
+The first report is due on July 28, 2011.

-Wyoming Department of Environmental Quality Water Quality Division Herschler Building, 4 West 122 West 25th Street Cheyenne, WY 82002 Telephone: (307) 777-7781
+Wyoming Department of Environmental Quality Water Quality Division Herschler Building, 4 West 122 West 25th Street Cheyenne, WY 82002 Telephone: (307) 777-7781 a.
+A "composite" sample, for monitoring requirements, is defined as a minimum of four (4) grab samples collected at equally spaced two (2) hour intervals and proportioned according to flow.